 Dedication to Safety

-Campus Safety at Crown College has the mission of serving the campus community by providing a safe and orderly learning and living environment.
+Campus Security at Crown College has the mission of serving the campus community by providing a safe and orderly learning and living environment.

 Achievement of this mission is accomplished by:

 - Overseeing the parking and vehicle regulations.

 - Administering building entry and security technologies.

 - Patrols of the campus buildings and grounds.

 - Records and reporting of incidents occurring on campus.